Job Opportunities with Stratford Businesses

 Contact by phone: Bridgeport – 203-581-5040, Shelton – 203-567-7975, ext 2

 - Bridgeport is taking up to 5 clients per hour, Shelton is taking up to 3 clients per hour.
 You may visit for up to an hour.
-Clients will be admitted up to 15 minutes into a start time.
+Clients will be only admitted at start time.
 Any later an arrival you must wait until the next start time.

 - Clients are limited to 1 visit per day.